Stacktical/stacktical.github.io/_posts/_2020-11-23-stacktical-dsla-protocol-partners-chainlink-oracle-blockchain-cryptocurrency-defi.md

 ---
 layout: post
 featured: true
-title:  "2 Billion DSLA Token Burn Event"
+title:  "Chainlink to bring battle-tested Oracles to the DSLA Protocol Mainnet"
 author: WilhemPujar
 categories: [ event ]
-image: assets/img/2020-11-22-stacktical-dsla-token-burn-nov-30-2020-blockchain-cryptocurrency-defi.jpg
+image: assets/img/2020-11-23-stacktical-dsla-protocol-partners-chainlink-oracle-blockchain-cryptocurrency-defi.jpg
 ---

-## Disco Inferno
+## New Partnership Announcement

 On November 30, 11:11 CET, Stacktical, the core development team of DSLA Protocol, will proceed with a 2,000,000,000.00 (2 Billion) DSLA token burn as part of its [Suspicious Activity Report (SAR) Mitigation Plan](https://blog.stacktical.com/post-mortem/security/2020/11/14/suspicious-activity-report-mitigation-plan.html), and to further pave the way to the DSLA Protocol and DSLA.network Ðapp mainnet launches this year.